Deadwing91/raceday-client/README.md

 A user can view different tracks by a specific series if they're only interested in a certain one(NASCAR, INDYCAR, F1, etc).
 A user can edit those tracks if they're is something that needs updated.
 A user can delete those tracks if they are no longer active.
-A user can view all the current series.
+A user can view all the current series